-An instructor's evaluation of student performance in an academic area is ordinarily final.
-Any student who objects to a final course evaluation should first consult with the instructor of record to determine if an error was made in computing or recording the grade or if other circumstances warrant a change.
-If an instructor determines a change should be made, the instructor must complete a Change of Grade Form then submit the form to the Registrar's Office on or before the last day to change a grade noted in the academic calendar.
-Any exception to this policy requires approval by the Provost/Executive VP of Academic Affairs.
+An instructor's evaluation of student performance in an academic area is usually final.
+Any student who objects to a final course grade should first consult with the instructor of the course to determine if an error was made in computing or recording the grade, or if other circumstances warrant a change.
+If an instructor determines a change should be made, the instructor must submit a Change of Grade Form to the Registrar's Office on or before the last day to change a grade noted in the academic calendar.
+Any exception to this policy requires approval by the Provost for Academic Affairs.